indyleo/dotfiles-laptop/README.md

 ```

 # Wlan Interface
-To find your wlan interface for polybar do 'nmcli' and the interface tou are connected to is the one to use
+To find your wlan interface for polybar do 'nmcli' and the interface to are connected to is the one to use

 # Resources (Dotfiles)
 - [Titus-Awesome](https://github.com/ChrisTitusTech/titus-awesome) Hosted On Github